DCS-210/project-lizakemuntopatrick/proposal/proposal.md

     ## # … with 3 more variables: count_danger <int>, count_animals <int>,
     ## #   count_use_sex <int>

+From this, we can see that Budweiser airs the most patriotic ads, while Bud Light airs the most funny ads.
+We will see if these ad categories make these brand ads more or less popular.

-What statistical method(s) will be useful in answering our question(s).
+The statistical methods that will be useful in answering our questions
+are:

--   Average popularity of a given ad category across years of Superbowls *Proportion of ads that have certian criteria per brand. *Mean number of views for every year. \*Mean number of comments for data that filters for top five most popular and top 5 unpopular ads
+-   Average popularity of a given ad category across years of Superbowls
+-   Proportion of ads that have certain criteria per brand.
+-   Mean number of views for every year.
+-   Mean number of comments for data that filters for top five most popular and top 5 unpopular ads

-What results from these specific statistical methods are needed to support our hypothesized answers?
+The results from these specific statistical methods that are needed to support our hypothesized answers are:

 -   Increasing average in popularity of a given ad category Brands will show a trend to market certain themes.
 -   Views will increase as time goes on
--   Comments wils hopefully be more likely on either unpopular or popular ads.
+-   Comments will hopefully be more likely on either unpopular or popular ads.